abhinavmarwaha/notes/docs/ds/stack/intro.md

 * follow LIFO/FILO order.
 * real life -> stack of plates

-Applications of stack:
+### Applications of stack:

-Balancing of symbols
+* Balancing of symbols
-Infix to Postfix /Prefix conversion
+* Infix to Postfix / Prefix conversion
-Redo-undo features at many places like editors, photoshop.
+* Redo-undo
-Forward and backward feature in web browsers
+* Forward and backward feature in web browsers
-Used in many algorithms like Tower of Hanoi, tree traversals, stock span problem, histogram problem.
+* Used in many algorithms like Tower of Hanoi, tree traversals, stock span problem, histogram problem.
-Other applications can be Backtracking, Knight tour problem, rat in a maze, N queen problem and sudoku solver In Graph Algorithms like Topological Sorting and Strongly Connected Components
+* Other applications can be Backtracking, Knight tour problem, rat in a maze, N queen problem and sudoku solver
+* In Graph Algorithms like Topological Sorting and Strongly Connected Components

-# Implementation
+### Implementation

-## Array
+#### Array

 Pros: Easy to implement.
 Memory is saved as pointers are not involved.
 Cons: It is not dynamic.
 It doesn’t grow and shrink depending on needs at runtime.